idromv/idromv/README.md

 idromv a.k.a.
 Matteo

-PhD student in Economics at the University of Naples - Federico II (Italy)
+PhD candidate in Economics at the University of Naples - Federico II (Italy)

 Topics of research/interest:
   - Empirical text analysis